CumulusNetworks/docs/content/cumulus-vx/Advanced-Configuration.md

 To install Cumulus VX, run the `onie-nos-install <URL to cumulus-linux-vx-amd64.bin>` command.

-## Convert the Topology for the Virtual Test Drive Labs
+## Convert the Topology for Cumulus Linux on Demand

-Cumulus Networks offers the {{<exlink url="https://cumulusnetworks.com/lp/cumulus-linux-on-demand/" text="Virtual Test Drive">}} to help you get familiar with Cumulus Linux.
-The test drive includes various self-paced labs that let you practice configuring Cumulus Linux and use features such as BGP.
+Cumulus Networks offers {{<exlink url="https://cumulusnetworks.com/lp/cumulus-linux-on-demand/" text="Cumulus Linux on demand">}} to help you get familiar with Cumulus Linux.
+This introductory lab tutorial includes various self-paced labs that let you practice configuring Cumulus Linux and use features such as BGP.

-The Virtual Test Drive labs use the following topology:
+The Cumulus Linux on demand labs use the following topology:

 {{< img src="/images/cumulus-vx/testdrive-topology.png" width="400" >}}